Go to search feature Go to content

 hans.hellenborg@seb.se

 This information does not constitute an offer to sell or the solicitation of an offer to purchase any securities.
-Any such offer or solicitation offer may only be made at the time eligible investors receives confidential commitment agreements, prospectuses, articles of association (“Fund Documents"), which includes, among other things, information with respect to risk factors.
+Any such offer or solicitation offer may only be made at the time eligible investors receive confidential commitment agreements, prospectuses, and articles of association (“Fund Documents"), which include, among other things, information with respect to risk factors.

-An investment in the Fund is suitable only for certain sophisticated investors who have no need for near-term liquidity.
+An investment in the Fund is only suitable for certain “Sophisticated Investors” (as defined by law) who have no need for near-term liquidity.
 Such an investment provides limited liquidity because interests in the Fund are not freely transferable and may be transferred only under the limited circumstances set forth in the Fund Documents.
-Please refer to the contact persons below for further information.
+Please contact your client executive for further information.